 Oooh doggy, joke stealing makes everyone so mad all the time.
 But, like all types of stealing, it sure seems like fun if you know you can get away with it.
 Which is why on Good One, Vulture’s podcast about jokes and those who tell them, we often ask comedians this very difficult question: If you could steal any joke from anyone ever, and nobody would know and you wouldn’t feel bad about it (so it’s like it’s your joke and has always been your joke), what would it be?
 Over the course of the podcast, comedians’ answers have varied widely — from the obscure to the classic, from witty one-liners to winding stories.
 But all of them are pretty damn funny, so we picked out some of our favorites.
-You can listen to the full archive of Good One podcasts on the HeadGum network as well as Apple Podcasts, Spotify, and Stitcher.
+You can listen to the full archive of Good One podcasts through Apple Podcasts, Spotify, and Stitcher.

 Amanda Seales on Yamaneika Saunders’s “Straight Parade”

 Yamaneika Saunders the other day said, “The same people who are saying there should be a straight parade are the same people who think that there should be White History Month.
 There isn’t White History Month, because y’all have done so much terrible bullshit that ain’t nobody trying to celebrate that.
 And there can’t be a straight parade, because you all are boring.
 And don’t nobody want to watch you walk around in khakis and Starbucks down the street.”
 I was like, Damn, b, I could’ve had that.

 Anthony Jeselnik on David Spade’s “JonBenét Ramsey Without Makeup”